webplatformco/project-class-partials/README.md

 ### Declarative class syntax

-While being able to apply partials to an existing class is a core requirement, there are many cases where partials are applied as mixins during class definition time, and it would be good to have a nice declarative syntax for it.
+While being able to apply partials to an existing class is a core requirement, there are many cases where partials are applied as mixins during class definition time, and it would be good to have a nice declarative syntax for it that lets authors keep everything in one place.

 ## Design space